 - 1 cup butter, softened

 - gel food coloring, optional

-- In large bowl using an electric mixer, beat the butter until light and fluffy.
+- In a large bowl using an electric mixer beat the butter until light and fluffy.

 - Gradually add in powdered sugar, 1 cup at a time, beating well on medium speed after each addition.

-- Add in milk a little at a time until desired consistency is reached.
+- Add in heavy cream a little at a time until desired consistency is reached.

 - Add in vanilla and salt or gel food coloring, if using, and beat until light and fluffy.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 24 Serving Size: 1 grams